Legislation and Regulations

 The RSAMD classifies medical devices into Class I, Class II, and Class III according to their risk levels and expected purposes, structural features, methods of use, and other qualities.
 Class III medical devices are those with the highest risk level, and their safety and effectiveness should be ensured by strict control and regulation.

 Clinical trials for pharmaceuticals are regulated by laws and an array of guidance and technical review standards.
-Specifically, the DAL and the Administrative Measures for Drug Registration (2020 Revision) establish the primary principles and statutory requirements for clinical trials, including competent authorities, qualification for sites, application requirements that sponsors should meet to obtain clinical trial approvals, etc. Guidance and technical review standards such as Good Clinical Practice (GCP), Pharmaceutical Research Information Guide for phase III Clinical Trials of Innovative Drugs (Chemical Drugs), provide guidance detailing involving parties’ obligations, operational procedures, technical requirements, etc.
+Specifically, the DAL and the Administrative Measures for Drug Registration (2020 Revision) establish the primary principles and statutory requirements for clinical trials.
+Guidance and technical review standards such as Good Clinical Practice (GCP), Pharmaceutical Research Information Guide for phase III Clinical Trials of Innovative Drugs (Chemical Drugs), provide guidance detailing involving parties’ obligations, operational procedures, technical requirements, etc.

-Likewise, as to clinical trials for medical devices, the Administrative Measures for the Registration of Medical Devices and the RSAMD set out the legal framework on whether and how clinical trials of medical devices should be conducted, while an array of review standards and guidance such as GCP further specifies operation guidance and technical requirements for conducting clinical trials.
+Likewise, as to clinical trials for medical devices, the RSAMD and Device Registration Measures set out the legal framework on whether and how clinical trials of medical devices should be conducted, while an array of review standards and guidance such as GCP further specifies operation guidance and technical requirements for conducting clinical trials.
+As for in vitro diagnosis (IVD) reagents, a special type of medical devices, the NMPA further published a separate guideline to provide special principles for IVD clinical trials.

 There is no publicly available database for clinical trials of medical devices in China.